buildkite/buildkite-community-chat-code-of-conduct/README.md

 ## License and attribution

 This Code of Conduct is directly adapted from the [Creative Commons Slack Community Code of Conduct](https://wiki.creativecommons.org/wiki/Slack/Code_of_Conduct) and distributed under a [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/) license.

+Major portions of text derived from the Django Code of Conduct and the Geek Feminism Anti-Harassment Policy.